-NAME OPERATION OPERAND

-A symbol DS An absolute

-(optional) expression

-A symbol DSH An absolute

-(optional) expression

-A symbol DSF An absolute

-(optional) expression
+NAME OPERATION OPERAND A symbol (optional) DS Å previously d expression lefined absolute A symbol (optional) DSH A previously d expression lefined absolute ł A symbol (optional) DSF A previously d expression defined absolute

-The DS mnemonic causes CAL/32 to reserve the specified block of storage starting from the value of the current location counter.
-In the DSH form, CAL/32 first aligns the location counter on a halfword boundary and then reserves the storage.
-In the DSF form, CAL/32 first aligns the location counter on a fullword boundary.
+The DS mnemonic causes CAL/32 to reserve the specified block of storage starting from the value of the current LOC.
+In the DSH form, CAL/32 first aligns the LOC on a halfword boundary and then reserves the storage.
+In the DSF form, CAL/32 first aligns the LOC on a fullword boundary.
 Examples of the define storage instruction are:

-BUF1 DS 100
+BUF 1 DS 100

-BUF2 DSH 125
+BUF 2 DSH 125

 BUF3 DSF 16

-In the first example, CAL/32 reserves 100 bytes of storage by simply adding 100 to the location counter.
+In the first example, CAL/32 reserves 100 bytes of storage by simply adding 100 to the LOC.
 In the second example, CAL/32 reserves 125 halfwords (250 bytes) of storage.
-CAL/32 does this by aligning the location counter on a halfword boundary, if it is not already properly aligned, and then adding 250 to it.
-In the third example, CAL/32 ensures that the location counter is aligned on a fullword boundary and then adds 64 (the byte equivalent of 16 fullwords) to it.
+CAL/32 does this by aligning the LOC on a halfword boundary, if it is not already properly aligned, and then adding 250 to it.
+In the third example, CAL/32 ensures that the LOC is aligned on a fullword boundary and then adds 64 (the byte equivalent of 16 fullwords) to it.
 If the operand contains a forward reference, CAL/32 will perform any additional passes required to define all symbols.
 Define storage instructions are commonly used to reserve storage areas for transient data.
 Examples of this are I/O buffers and register save areas.
 For example:

-ENTRY RSAVE
+ENTRY EXTRN RSAVE SIN,COS

-EXTRN SIN,CCS

-LINK EQU 15
+LINK EQU 1.5

 •

 •

-, •
+•

 RSAVE DSF 16

 •

 •

 •

 BAL LINK,SIN

 •

 •

 •